 While understanding how to proceed after being arrested and charged with harassment is critical, it’s also important to understand the behaviors that could potentially jeopardize your case.
 As such, you should avoid the following:

 If you are being charged with harassment, taking these charges seriously is imperative.
+Whether you need help understanding the charges or need assistance navigating the Iowa criminal courts system, we are here for you.
 That is why it is in your best interest to connect with Iowa Defenders, PLLC, and schedule a consultation.
 Our dedicated criminal defense team can examine your circumstances to determine the best course of action for your unique circumstances.
 Contact our team today to learn more.